 Our lead tester Bennett Fisher is a product developer focused on human-centered design, and evaluates each product the way the user would, implementing ideas expressed in the book The Design of Everyday Things by Don Norman.
 His primary focus is outdoor products, specializing in sun shirts and backpacking gear, but has worked with composites and household items.
 He has spent the past three years developing products, sourcing fabrics, and checking the quality of samples from manufacturers.
 This helps him create a strict testing plan and determine if a product is worth a top spot on our list.

-We sorted through the top-rated electric blankets available online, purchased the top nine, and put them to the test to help you decide which blanket best fits your requirements.
+We sorted through the top-rated electric blankets available online, purchased the top nine options, and put them to the test to help you decide which blanket best fits your requirements.
 We created an extensive testing plan and graded each blanket on how well they executed each task.
-An electric blanket's main job is to keep you warmer than a traditional blanket, so our first test was to see how well the blankets heated up and how well they scaled to their highest setting.
+An electric blanket's main job is to keep you warmer than a traditional blanket, so our first test was to see how well the blankets heated up and how well they scaled to their highest temperature setting.
 Then we tested for comfort by having our team look at the softness of the fabric, how easy it is to feel the heating wires, and how thick the blanket is.
 Next, we checked how easy it is to use the controls for the blanket.
-We checked to see how many buttons needed to be pressed to accomplish a task and how the control fit on our hand.
-After that, we washed all of the blankets to see if they maintained the same warmth and comfort.
+We checked to see how many buttons needed to be pressed to accomplish a task and how the control fit on our hands.
 Finally, we looked at colors available for each blanket so that you can find one to best match your home.

 Analysis and Test Results

 We made a list of the most redeeming qualities of an electric blanket and formulated a testing plan to rank each one on our list based on these metrics: heating, comfort, controls, washability, and color options.
 The top-scoring models have the best balance of these qualities.